Floer homology and right-veering monodromy: Theorem and its corollaries

 Note that $\beta_\pm$ are inverses of one another, and thus have the same invariant set $N$.
 Since $\partial F$ abuts a positive or negative twist region for $\beta_\pm$, respectively.
 It follows that the components of $F\setminus N$ do not abut in $\Sigma$ the components in the complement of the invariant set for $\alpha$ in $S$, and hence contribute the same to $\dim \hfs(h\cup g_+)$ as to $\dim \hfs(h\cup g_-)$.

 Suppose that $h$ is right-veering.
 We will address the two cases provided by Lemma \ref{lem:rvstd} in turn, beginning with the first: that $\partial S$ abuts a positive twist region for $\alpha$.
-In this case, $\phi_+$ has one more fixed annulus than $\phi_-$, as depicted in Figure \ref{fig:gluing}.
+In this case, $\phi_+$ has one more fixed annulus than $\phi_-$, as explained in Remark \ref{rmk:twists} and depicted in Figure \ref{fig:gluing}.
 Both boundary components of this annulus $A$ abut positive twist regions, so this annulus has no negative boundary components and therefore contributes to the term for $\dim\hfs(h\cup g_+)$ in Theorem \ref{thm:cottonclay}.
-The remaining contributions to $\dim\hfs(h\cup g_\pm)$ are the same for both, proving the formula in the proposition in this case.
+The remaining contributions to $\dim\hfs(h\cup g_\pm)$ are the same for both, proving the formula in the theorem in this case.